brianglass/anastasis/files/january.md

 20. Of our venerable and God-bearing Father Efthymios the Great.

 He was from Melitini in Armenia, son of devout parents, Paul and Dionysia.
 He was born around 377.
 His mother had previously been barren and he was named Efthymios because of his parents desire and their joy at his birth.
-He studied under EvtroÃ¯os, the bishop of Melitini, by whom he was ordained priest and entrusted with the care of the monasteries in Melitini.
+He studied under Evtroïos, the bishop of Melitini, by whom he was ordained priest and entrusted with the care of the monasteries in Melitini.
 Then he left for Palestine where he was established as leader of a great multitude of monks.
 He brought back to true religion many of the Saracens and warred against the Nestorians, Eftychians and Manicheans.
 He corrected Evdokia, queen consort of Theodosios the Less, who had fallen into the heresy of the Monophysites.
 He became the oracle of the Eastern Church, as one of the historians has written.
 He lived for 96 years and died in 473 on the 20th of January.

 ****